IanBurke1/Python-TensorFlow-WebApp/README.md

 ## How to run
 1. Click [here](https://github.com/ianburkeixiv/Python-TensorFlow-WebApp/archive/master.zip) to download the zip of the project.
 2. Unzip the project.
-3. Open a command terminal and enter the following:
+3. Open a command terminal and cd into project directory
+4. Enter the following to run the app:

 ```python
 python app.py